johannfaouzi/pyts/doc/contribute.rst

 Contributing guide
 ==================

-Thank you for considering contributing to **pyts**.
+Thank you for considering contributing to pyts.
 Contributions from anyone are welcomed.
 There are many ways to contribute to the package, such as reporting bugs, adding new features and improving the documentation.
 The following sections give more details on how to contribute.